Search DuPage County Public Records & Information: Free

 The DuPage County Township Assessor Directory contains contact information and website addresses for the county’s 10 township assessors.

-Citizens’ Rights & Responsibilities When Accessing Public Records in DuPage County
+Citizens’ Rights & Responsibilities When Obtaining Public Records in DuPage County IL

 The Illinois Freedom of Information Act allows anyone to request information from any public records repository in the state (with some exceptions).
 However, it’s important to always use this information responsibly.